dani8439/ruby/Section2/notes.md

 ```

 Except when running in main.rb, it doesn't work.
 Put `Crud.` in front of all method names in `crub.rb` then run the methods by calling `Crud.create_secure_users(users)`.
 That will not cause errors.
 Better to use the class mixin.

+# 'self' notation for method names

+In last video, directly called the module `Crud` and the method in it.
+Called it by the module name, then the method name.
+Can similarly use `self.` for all of them.

+This type of notation when used in classes, called a class method.
+Does not require an instance of an object to make this method work.
+Can directly call it, by calling the name of the class or the module in this case.
+Will see methods like this that will be used at class level.

+Instance methods however, will go for next.
+Just the method associated with an object of a class.